What is Crossband Repeat?

 Watch this video to see how easy it is to get a Yaesu FT-8900R to be in cross band repeat mode.

-You can cross band repeat on the same band (2 meters in and 2 meters out) if you have a powerful repeater that might be up on a mountain or tall building.
+You can repeat transmissions on the same band (VHF and UHF frequencies are most common) if you have a powerful special repeater that might be up on a mountain or tall building.
 These robust radios are connected to special duplexers that make the real-time input and output of the transmission, or magic, happen.

 My Yaesu FT-8900R has no trouble retransmitting my UHF 440 Mhz signal out on VHF 145 Mhz, the normal 2-meter frequency.

 Here’s another video showing you how it’s done.

 Many mobile VHF transceiver radios made by Yaesu, ICOM, Kenwood, can operate in the crossband mode.
 Often it’s buried in the manual and the marketing managers don’t promote it as well as they should.

 There are all sorts of situations where you can, and should, cross band repeat.

 Let’s say you go on a hike and your mobile radio is left at the trailhead.
 You can set up the mobile radio to hear your handheld radio.
 If you get hurt on the trail, your tiny HT all of a sudden can reach out via your 50-watt mobile radio to get help.